innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0070 - Create selection list from CSV/README.md

 ## Inputs You Need:

 A Folder with Specific CSV Files: You'll be asked to select a folder on your computer.
 This folder should have one or more of the following CSV files, named exactly as:
-- Selection List_Nodes.csv
+- Nodes.csv
-- Selection List_Links.csv
+- Links.csv
-- Selection List_Subcatchments.csv
+- Subcatchments.csv

 The script will work even if you only have one or two of these files.

 Content in CSV Files: Each of these CSV files should have a list of IDs in a column.
-The column should be named Node ID for Selection List_Nodes.csv, Link ID for Selection List_Links.csv, and Subcatchment ID for Selection List_Subcatchments.csv.
+The column should be named Node ID for Nodes.csv, Link ID for Links.csv, and Subcatchment ID for Subcatchments.csv.
 For links, the IDs should be of format us_node_id.link_suffix.

 ## What The Script Does: